Sebiworld/AppApi/README.md

 ![jwt-tokens](https://raw.githubusercontent.com/Sebiworld/AppApi/master/documentation/media/double-jwt-tokens.png)

-If a user loggs out, the session will automatically disappear from the list.
-You, as the admin, are able to force logout a user aswell.
+If a user logs out, the session will automatically disappear from the list.
+You, as the admin, are able to force logout a user as well.
 Simply delete it from the list.
 With this action, the user is forced to login and create a new session.
-All tokens, that were created in relation to the old token are immidiately invalid.
+All tokens, that were created in relation to the old token are immediately invalid.

 <a name="creating-endpoints"></a>